mrkshm/django-ninja-api-starter/README.md

 - **All members of an organization can perform all actions** (create, update, delete, view) on all resources in that organization.
 - No distinction is made between admin, owner, or member for access control—membership is sufficient.
-- This makes onboarding and development simple and fast for new projects and teams.

 ### How to Tighten Permissions